fulltrucker/rtfm.evanchute.com/pages/01.rtfm/00.guiding-principals/docs.md

 routes:
   canonical: /guiding-principals
 ---
-# Guiding Principles

-These guiding principles inform how I show up in all aspects of our work and lives, setting the expectations we have for ourselves and how we interact with the world.
-Understanding these things about myself will serve as a compass to holistically pilot me through life.
+These guiding principles inform how I show up in all aspects of my work and life, setting the expectations I have for myself and how I might interact with the world and the people in it.
+Understanding these things about myself serves as a compass to holistically pilot me through life.

 ## Act with Authenticity